 On August 22, 2005, the Company entered into a Mutual Release and Waiver Agreement with Burk pursuant to which Burk paid the Company \$1,346 in full satisfaction of the promissory note, which included a discount of \$119.
 As part of the Mutual Release and Waiver Agreement, the Company waived any right to future commission payments from Burk.
 Additionally, Burk and the Company granted mutual releases to one another with respect to future claims and liabilities.
 Accordingly, the total pre-tax gain on the disposal of discontinued operations, related to Burk, was approximately \$2,419.
-The Company realized pre-tax gain from discontinued operations of \$1,346 during the three months ended September 30, 2005.
+This gain was recognized beginning in fiscal 2001.
+The Company realized pre-tax gain on the disposal of discontinued operations of \$1,346 during the six months ended December 31, 2005.